secile/OpenH264Lib.NET/README.md

 # OpenH264Lib
 OpenH264 wrapper library for .NET Framework.
 This library is coded by C++/CLI language to bridge other .NET Framework language like C#.
-Currently, this library is encode only.(unable to decode H264 frame.)
+This library is encode only.(unable to decode H264 frame.)

 # How to use
 (1) Open OpenH264Lib.sln Visual Studio solution file.